Lucy2007-bsit/Richard-s-Academy/README.md

-<p>Reviewer for all years, this project presents a visually engaging and interactive holographic study interface, designed to organize academic modules and resources with a distinct cyberpunk aesthetic.</p>
+<p>Reviewer for all years, this project presents a visually engaging and interactive holographic study interface, designed to organize academic modules and resources with a distinct futuristic aesthetic.</p>
 <p><a href=""><img src="https://img.shields.io/badge/Primary%20Language-CSS-blue.svg" alt="Primary Language: CSS"></a></p>
 <h2>✨ Features</h2>
 <ul>